Frequently Asked Questions

 Why aren’t you building a new building?

-The physical location of Forsyth Library on campus is ideal and the current building has good bones and provides adequate space, it just needs to have the space redistributed for modern uses and major updates to the aging systems such as electrical, plumbing, and HVAC.
+The physical location of the library on campus is ideal and the current building has good bones and provides adequate space, it just needs to have the space redistributed for modern uses and major updates to the aging systems such as electrical, plumbing, and HVAC.
 By renovating the existing structure, we’re able to spend less on the overall project.

 Where can I find the most up-to-date information about the renovation?